 This testing may be required when:

-- The code is modified due to change in the requirements e.g. there might be a need of login via Facebook option on the login page now.
+- The code is modified due to a change in the requirements e.g. there might be a need to login via Facebook option on the login page now.

 - There is a defect fix e.g. login button stops working and needs to be fixed.